Theo2co/adanalysts-template-website/storydata.md

         Precisely.
         The strongest result here is methodological:
-        if your “negativity” measurement is even slightly wrong, your causal narrative can change—so robustness must be part of the conclusion, not an appendix.
+        if your “negativity” measurement is even slightly wrong, your causal narrative can change - so robustness must be part of the conclusion, not an appendix.
       </p>
     </div>
   </div>